 Participants are responsible for the following unless otherwise arranged in advance:

 - food for participants.
-Food prep services can be provided at an added cost if requested, contact the CWMS office for full details and quotes.
+Food prep services can be provided at an added cost if requested.

 - personal equipment and clothing, unless otherwise pre-arranged (see Equipment List Tab)